Air2air/northworks/public/content/w-projects-nrc.md

 publication:
   # date: 2003-01-01
   publisher: Northworks
 title: National Academies
 description: Assignments for the National Research Council and other parts of the National Academies
 type: professional
 useFigures: true
 ---

 Dr. North was designated as a National Associate of the National Research Council in 2003.
-Such designation is for "extraordinary contributions" to the work of the National Research Council and the Institute of Medicine.
+Such designation is for "extraordinary contributions" to the work of the National Research Council, which historically has published most reports for the National Academies.
 At the time Dr. North was honored with this designation, less than 1000 people had been so designated.
 There are about 6500 people who have been elected to membership and foreign affiliate status in the National Academy of Sciences, the National Academy of Engineering, and the Institute of Medicine.
 Some of these have also been designated as National Associates.

 Assignments for the National Research Council and other parts of the National Academies (partial list):